Conte-Ecology/shedsGisData/tidalLayer/README.md

 # Database Upload
-The tidal zone shapefile created in the previous sction is uploaded to the SHEDS database.
+The tidal zone shapefile created in the previous section is uploaded to the SHEDS database.

 1. Save the tidal zone shapefile as `tidal_zones.shp` into a dedicated folder